 EANA Debate in Brussels 2026: The Role of News Agencies in Fighting Disinformation in Europe

-News agencies represent the critical infrastructure of European democracy and must be treated as such in the digital and legislative architecture of the European Union, stressed the participants in the debate organized on Tuesday, in Brussels, by the Board of the European Alliance of News Agencies (EANA) and the European Parliament (EP).
+News agencies represent the critical infrastructure of European democracy and must be treated as such in the digital and legislative architecture of the European Union, stressed the participants in the debate organized on Tuesday, in Brussels, by the European Alliance of News Agencies (EANA) and co-hosted by Antonella Sberna, Vice-President of the European Parliament (EP), and Pina Picierno, also a Vice-President of the EP.

 The event, dedicated to the role of news agencies in combating disinformation in Europe and moderated by EANA Secretary General Alexandru Giboi, brought together representatives of EU institutions and news agencies, with the participation as a special guest of Henna Virkkunen, Executive Vice-President of the European Commission (EC) for Technological Sovereignty, Security and Democracy, and European Commissioner for Digital and Frontier Technologies.